DFHack/dfhack/docs/plugins/buildingplan.rst

 selector for how many weapons you want in weapon traps or whether you want to only build engraved slabs.

+If you want placed buildings to be built as soon as possible, you can toggle the "Do now" option (or hit :kbd:`n`).
+While it is on, the job for each placed building is flagged as high priority, so dwarves will prefer it over their regular work once the building is unsuspended.
+The option stays on until you toggle it off again, and it is saved with your configuration.

 Setting quality and material filters
 ++++++++++++++++++++++++++++++++++++